 The coils are 7mm in diameter at the bottom and taper down to 5mm at the Top.

 This allows for the air to condense a little in this funnel and ensures an even amount hitting the surface area of the mesh producing more consistent vapor.

-The mesh itself is slightly thicker to allow for more liquid to be retained in the chamber while taking hits.
+The mesh is slightly thicker to allow more liquid to be retained in the chamber while taking hits.

-Moreover, the cotton in these coils is dual-layered, which means it wicks properly and users will be able to take longer hits more comfortably thanks to efficient wicking.
+Moreover, the cotton in these coils is dual-layered.
+It means that the coil wicks properly, and users will take longer hits more comfortably thanks to efficient wicking.
 The double layer of cotton also reduces the chance of inconsistent wicking and dry hits.

 How to change the coils?